Congress’s role questioned as Democrats vow to rein in Trump on Venezuela

 But speaking to reporters in a phone call just hours after the US operation on Saturday, Senator Tim Kaine said he hoped the brashness of Trump’s latest actions in Venezuela would shock lawmakers into action.

-Republicans, he said, can no longer tell themselves that Trump’s months-long military buildup in the Caribbean and his repeated threats are a “bluff” or a “negotiating tactic”.
+Republicans, he said, can no longer tell themselves that Trump’s months-long military build-up in the Caribbean and his repeated threats are a “bluff” or a “negotiating tactic”.

 “It’s time for Congress to get its a** off the couch and do what it’s supposed to do,” Kaine said.